BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 !enc(254, nil, ["Old", "Good"])

 Talk to the Braviary Post to activate this location.
-The train between GDC and Route 9 is fairly expensive, so I recommend flying between Route 9 and Yui's Ranch then taking the Grand Bridge into the city if needed, for now.

 !battle(["Nadia",:CHANELLER,0])